Where are you based?

 Anything you want to “promote”?

-You mean apart from a different system than the one we’re living in?
+Do you mean apart from a different system than the one we’re living in?
 Sure.
 I was asked to do this interview because my friend and Das Filter co-founder Thaddi Herrmann and I started a series in which we will discuss each major work of Jóhann Jóhannsson on a monthly basis.
 That should take us two years in total.
-We also translate every conversation into English so that even more people will be able to see what massive geeks we are.
+We also translate every conversation into English, allowing even more people to see what massive geeks we are.
 The series is called “Jóhann Jóhannsson – A User’s Manual.”
-The first pieces on his debut album “Englabörn” and his second record, “Virðulegu Forsetar,” one of the most beautiful pieces of music ever created, came out in February and March, respectively, and at the beginning of this week we begrudgingly dove in “Dís.”
+The first pieces on his debut album “Englabörn” and his second record, “Virðulegu Forsetar,” one of the most beautiful pieces of music ever created, came out in February and March, respectively.
+Then at the beginning of this week we begrudgingly dove in “Dís.”